Restricted breeds, menacing and dangerous dogs

 Menacing Dogs: Must comply with the same control requirements as dangerous dogs outlined above, with one exception – menacing dogs do not need to be kept in a purpose-built enclosure at home.

-Greyhounds: The requirements for control and management of greyhounds can be found on the Department of Local Government website.
+Greyhounds: The requirements for control and management of greyhounds can be found on the Office of Local Government website.

 Heavy penalties apply if owners breach any of the laws around keeping dangerous dogs and restricted breeds.